instrumentation: eight voices (voice parts are unspecified)

 For EXAUDI.
 Commissioned by PRS for Music New Music 20×12 as part of the 2012 London Cultural Olympiad.

-New Music 20×12 was initiated by Jillian Barker and David Cohen and was delivered by the PRS for Music Foundation in partnership with the BBC, LOCOG (the London Organising Committee of the Olympic and Paralympic Games) and Sound and Music.
+New Music 20×12 was initiated by Jillian Barker and David Cohen and will be delivered by the PRS for Music Foundation in partnership with the BBC, LOCOG (the London Organising Committee of the Olympic and Paralympic Games) and Sound and Music.
 New Music 20×12 is generously supported by Arts Council England, John S. Cohen Foundation, Creative Scotland, PRS for Music Foundation, Arts Council of Northern Ireland, Arts Council of Wales, Incorporated Society of Musicians, Musicians Benevolent Fund, Jerwood Charitable Foundation, RVW Trust, Charlotte and Dennis Stevenson, Tolkien Trust, The Bliss Trust, Finzi Trust, John and Ann Tusa, Lilian Slowe, John Wates Charitable Trust and Richard Walduck.

 I have a longstanding interest in the paintings of Francis Bacon.
 An earlier collection of works was based on Bacon’s 1944 triptych Three Studies for Figures at the Base of a Crucifixion, alongside Gilles Deleuze’s fantastic text on Bacon, The Logic of Sensation.
 In that case, I was most interested in the twisted musculature, the wiping, the smearing, the distortion and dislocation of bodies and limbs and faces.
 I’m fascinated by the fact that the images in the triptych are otherworldly, anthropomorphic, yet are still somehow immediately, identifiably, fundamentally human.
 Indeed, the separation and dislocation, in a sense, reveal that humanity.